-Within the robotics community, most attention has been focused on providing solutions to the multi-agent coverage optimization problem for unmanned ground vehicles, but there are certainly also approaches that consider unmanned aerial vehicles [18].
+Within the robotics community, most attention has been focused on providing solutions to the multi-agent coverage optimisation problem for unmanned ground vehicles, but there are certainly also approaches that consider unmanned aerial vehicles [18].
 However, for maritime systems, the research domain is less developed.
-Fabbri et al presented in [19] a path and decision support system for maritime surveillance vessels, based on multi-objective optimization algorithms that see to find an optimal trade-off among several mission objectives.
-While the concepts are similar, this paper focuses on a high-level decision support system for large manned vessels.
-In our application, we are interested in developing a solution for small-scale unmanned patrol vessels, which means that the requirements and constraints are very different.
+Fabbri et al. [19] presented a path and decision support system for maritime surveillance vessels, based on multi-objective optimisation algorithms that seek to find an optimal trade-off between several mission objectives.
+While the concepts are similar, this paper focuses on a high-level decision support system for large, manned vessels.
+This application aims to develop a solution for small-scale, unmanned patrol vessels, which means that the requirements and constraints are very different.

-As discussed before, finding a globally optimal solution for the coverage maximization of a multi-agent fleet is an NP-hard problem [14].
-This implies that the algorithms scale traditionally badly for an increasing amount of agents.
-As the hybrid planner we propose here features a mix between global and local optimization aspects, it also suffers from this drawback of global planning systems.
-In order to remedy this problem, researchers have proposed particle optimization [20], as proposed by Han et. al. or grey wolf optimization methodologies, as first introduced by Mirjalili et. al. in [21] and later improved for distributed coverage optimization problems by Wang et. al. in [22].
-Basically, all these methodologies aim to intelligently prune the number of candidate positions that have to be investigated in order to limit the number of computations to be performed.
-Developing further on these ideas, we also propose an optimization strategy to select quickly the high-likeliness candidate positions, thereby limiting the computation time.
+As discussed previously, finding a globally optimal solution for the coverage maximisation of a multi-agent fleet is an NP-hard problem [14].
+This implies that the algorithms scale up traditionally badly for an increasing number of agents.
+As the hybrid planner proposed here features a mix of global and local optimisation aspects, it also suffers from the drawback of global planning systems.
+In order to remedy this problem, researchers have suggested particle optimisation [20], as proposed by Han et al., or grey wolf optimisation methodologies, as first introduced by Mirjalili et al. [21] and later improved for distributed coverage optimisation problems by Wang et al. [22].
+In short, all these methodologies aim to intelligently prune the number of candidate positions that have to be investigated in order to limit the number of computations to be performed.
+Developing further on these ideas, an optimisation strategy is also proposed that quickly selects the high-probability candidate positions, thereby limiting the computation time.

 Methodology